franjmr/jest_fs_node_module_mock/README.md

 Mocking fs node-module with Jest

 ## Mocking File System Node module
-This project contains some examples of unit tests in Typescript that ensure the correct functionality of a class that uses the fs node module.
+This project contains some examples of unit testing with [Jest](https://jestjs.io/) framework and Typescript that ensure the correct functionality of a class that uses the [fs node module](https://www.npmjs.com/package/file-system).

 For this prototype I used jest to falsify the following module functions.
 - readFile